poetry

 You shift in your seat and stare at a screen

-You start dreaming of living life in a different way
+Then you start dreaming of living in a different way

 You start searching again for the words you can say